Integrating Ezidebit with Salesforce using Chargent

 Ezidebit is an Australia based payment provider that offers a range of online payment solutions to merchants worldwide.
-Based in Australia and now part of the Global Payments network, Ezidebit has been empowering businesses, large and small since 1998.
-Over the years, we’ve helped thousands of businesses across Australia, New Zealand, and Hong Kong to regain control of their cash flow through the use of secure online payment solutions, including Direct Debit, BPAY and E-Commerce.
+Now part of the Global Payments network, Ezidebit has been empowering businesses, large and small since 1998.
+Over the years, we’ve helped thousands of businesses across Australia, New Zealand, and Hong Kong to regain control of their cash flow through the use of secure online payment solutions, including Direct Debit and E-Commerce.
 Ezidebit specialise in bringing revenue more efficiently to businesses across a diverse range of sectors, including childcare, fitness, education, accountancy and charities, to name just a few.

-Using the stepwise instructions in this guide, it’s easy to connect Salesforce to the Ezidebit gateway with Chargent Payment Processing.
-Chargent has many features to offer, including automating and streamlining Salesforce payment processes, easy subscription management, click-to-charge buttons, payment request emails, and more.
+Using the instructions in this guide, it’s easy to connect Salesforce to the Ezidebit gateway with Chargent Payment Processing.
+Chargent has many features to offer, including automating and streamlining Salesforce payment processes, recurring payments management, click-to-charge buttons, payment request emails, and more.

 Your Ezidebit Sandbox Account

 The first task is to get a sandbox / test account from Ezidebit so that you can run test transactions from Salesforce.
 To being the process for obtaining a sandbox account, complete the form on the Enquiry page.

 Username and temporary password